Lagana is the traditional Greek flatbread, perfect for lent.

 This recipe makes 2 laganes.
 Each one is about 12 inches x 7 inches.
 Of course, this is not an exact science.
 Just make sure that the laganes, when shaped and awaiting their second rise, are about 1/2 inch thick.

-- 2 teaspoons (8 ml) active dry yeast
+- 2 teaspoons (8 grams) active dry yeast

 - In a large bowl, combine 1/2 cup of flour, sugar, water and yeast.
 Mix well.
 Allow to sit for approximately 10 minutes.1 ½ cups (375 mL) warm water, 2 tbsp (25 grams) sugar, 2 teaspoons (8 grams) active dry yeast

 - Whisk together the salt and the remaining 3 1/2 cups of flour.
 Add this to the yeast mixture.
 Using the dough hook attachment of your stand mixer, or your hands, mix all the ingredients well until well combined.
-Knead the dough for approximately 5 minutes.
+Knead the dough for approximately 5 minutes.1/2 teaspoon salt

 - Add the vegetable oil and knead again for about 2 – 3 minutes until the oil has been incorporated into the dough.1 tablespoon (15 mL) vegetable oil

 - Cover the bowl with plastic wrap and with a clean kitchen towel.
 Allow to rise in a draft free place for about 4 hours, or until the dough is double in size.